A/N: So this chapter has I believe a Daria reference and one from Gilmore Girls, also.

 Unfortunately, Jane's semi-good mood did not last for long.
 After a stressful couple of rounds with Angela at the Division One Café, she stalked her way down to Maura's office and onto her couch with melodramatic flair.
 Maura, who had only recently gotten in, was somewhat taken aback by this, but nonetheless got up from behind her desk to shut the door.
 Jane, lying down and taking up the entire length of the couch, grabbed one of the throw pillows and yelled into it.

-"I may not be a detective," Maura said, pulling over a chair, "but I glean that something unpleasant has happened in the relatively small window of time from when you left my house this morning to your arrival at work."
+"I may not be a detective," Maura said, pulling over a chair, "but I glean that something unpleasant has happened in the small window of time from when you left my house this morning to your arrival at work."

 "My mother happened," Jane said, though her voice was garbled by the pillow.

-Maura patiently tugged the pillow out of Jane's hands so she could actually make out what she was saying.
+Maura patiently tugged the pillow out of Jane's hands so she could make out what she was saying.
 "Care to be specific?"

 With a heavy sigh, Jane turned her eyes back up to the ceiling.
 "Geez, Maura.
 I said I'm come in today all prepared to help you through anything you wanted to talk about, and I'm the one who comes trudging in with some trumped-up issue…"

-"Actually, hearing about someone else's problems might help distract me from my own," Maura said bracingly.
+"Hearing about someone else's problems might help distract me from my own," Maura said bracingly.
 "Please, go on."

 Jane glanced at her to make sure the offer was sincere, and took comfort in the supportive if rueful smile on Maura's face.
-For her part, Maura was just strangely thrilled that somebody felt close enough to her to want to confide in her.
+For her part, Maura was thrilled that somebody felt close enough to her to want to confide in her.
 It was a foreign feeling, and she couldn't help thinking back to her youth when she had wished desperately for a friend who wanted to tell her and only her a bunch of secrets.
 She wanted to be that person for someone, a trustworthy friend.
 Jane definitely gave off the impression of the being one who did not talk about things with just anyone, and Maura was honored to be deemed dependable.

 "You know what's kind of bizarre?"
-Jane asked quietly, after a long silence.
+Jane asked, after a long silence.
 "Realizing that when you get older, your parents get older, too.
 Like …I know that's obvious, but there are just these moments where it really sneaks up on you.
 Okay, like I have a cousin who's about seven or eight years younger than me, and we don't see his family very much because they moved to Dallas when I was a kid.
-And every time we did see them, I'd always be so shocked at how big Robby was, or how much his voice had changed.
+And every time we did see them, I'd always be so shocked at how big he was, or how much his voice had changed.
 And my aunt and uncle and cousins didn't really notice because they were around him every day, you know?
-So the change was gradual and it didn't in as much.
+So the change was gradual and it didn't sink in as much.
 I didn't think that happened the other way around, like, with adults.
 Your parents just start getting older around you and you don't think about it.

 "But then one day you realize that your dad needs help lifting a heavy piece of luggage up the stairs.
 Your mom needs to put on reading glasses in a restaurant because the typeface on the menu is too small and there's not enough lighting.
 And it's weird, I mean—I don't know if this is happening with you and your mom, but it's like the older I get the less patience I have for her and that makes me feel like a jerk.
 The older she gets, it's like her filter, which was barely ever there in the first place, is totally just disappearing and she's becoming louder and more immature and just… impossible!"